CHAPTER 7

 As mentioned above, even though IMTS equipment was available since 1965, most telephone companies throughout the 1970's remained as manual-MTS systems.
 As a result, smaller firms continued to manufacture MTS car telephones, probably primarily for the California market, usually using used-refurbished RF drawers by GE, Motorola and others but adding control heads and digital decoders of their own design and manufacture.
 Some of these are shown below.

-CANYON: Canyon Communications, of the Los Angeles area, was most famous for its manufacture of attaché phones but also made the RF sections of its attaché phones available as conventional mobile units ( MTS) in the late 1960's and early 1970's.
+Canyon Communications, of Newhall, California, was most famous for its manufacture of attaché phones but also made the RF sections of its attaché phones available as conventional mobile units ( MTS) in the late 1960's and early 1970's.
 There were several models, one of which curiously had the RF channel oscillators built inside the control head as shown below.
 The construction quality and appearance of these Canyon units appears a bit crude.
 It's easy to recognize that the head below started life as a Western Electric Trimline® wall phone.

 Canyon also manufactured a radio package which apparently never came with a control head of their own manufacture.
 Labeled Mark 900, the same as their attaché phones (see below,) this was rather confusing.
 Customers were evidently expected to use a Secode or (later) Glenayre or Harris head with it.
 There was no logic inside the unit itself and it is not the same as the Mark 900 attaché phone.
 Canyon also manufactured Mark 700 and 800 phones, apparently attaché units, but no data is available.